onykks/onykks/README.md

 ## onyks! >_<
-i offtab/afk most of the time so whisper or add me on dsc if u want me to respond..! i mostly go by they/them pronouns but i don't mind any #theWoker i speak polish and english i RLY like sova valorant ohmy god sova valorant fans speak to me PLEASe. also valo fans in general my other favs r sage and cypher also i love birds, cars and maths.. feel free to talk abt those to me too i love these topics. i rarely dm someone first but feel free to dm me! i might be a bit shy at first but i'm rly friendly :3
+<h> i offtab/afk most of the time so whisper or add me on dsc if u want me to respond..! </h>
+<h> i mostly go by they/them pronouns but i don't mind any #theWoker </h>
+<h> i speak polish and english </h>
+<h> i RLY like sova valorant ohmy god sova valorant fans speak to me PLEASe. also valo fans in general my other favs r sage and cypher </h>
+<h> also i love birds, cars and maths.. feel free to talk abt those to me too i love these topics. </h>
+<h> i rarely dm someone first but feel free to dm me! i might be a bit shy at first but i'm rly friendly :3 </h>
 <!--
 **onykks/onykks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.